What is REACH?

 Read-across and substance similarity

-As vertebrate animal studies form the basis to assess human health toxicity and some endpoints in eco-toxicological hazard assessment, registrants must consider appropriate alternative approaches to fulfil information requirements in order to avoid unnecessary animal studies in testing each substance.
-Read-across is a commonly used alternative approach for data gap filling, which involves the use of relevant information from analogous substances, the ‘source’ information, to predict properties of the ‘target’ substances under consideration.
-Relevant information requires primarily structural or compositional characterisation, but physical chemical properties and biological activity profiles are also required.
-The application of read across can not only reduce the time required to provide compliant information per substance, but also improve the quality of the assessment of hazard by bringing into consideration the weight of evidence of closely related substances.
+Vertebrate animal studies have long served as the backbone in human health toxicological assessments.
+They are also central to some endpoints in eco-toxicological registrations.
+As a pillar of REACH legislation is to avoid unnecessary animal studies, registrants must consider appropriate New Approach Methodologies (NAMs) to fulfil information requirements in order to avoid unnecessary animal studies in testing each substance.
+Read-across (RA) is a commonly used alternative approach for data gap filling.
+RA involves the use of relevant information from analogous “source” substances to predict properties of the “target” substances under consideration.
+Relevant information requires primarily structural or compositional characterisation, as well as physical chemical properties and biological activity profiles.
+In addition to reducing animal use, the proper application of RA can improve the quality of the hazard assessment by bringing into consideration the weight of evidence of closely related substances and reduce the time required to provide compliant information for a substance.

 For the 2010 REACH registration deadline, the Concawe dossiers were completed with all available toxicological information on petroleum substances.
-Specific endpoint requirements were either fulfilled with actual data on the substance itself, or by application of read-across to relevant data on related substances.
-A thorough data gap analysis then identified the need for the generation of new data on the reproductive toxicity endpoint for six Concawe petroleum product categories, where no historical data was available and read-across not applicable.
+Specific endpoint requirements were either fulfilled with actual data on the substance itself, or by application of structural read-across (RA, discussed above) to relevant data on related substances.
+A thorough data gap analysis then identified the need for the generation of new data on toxicity endpoints (incl. genotoxicity, repeated dose toxicity and/or reproductive toxicity) for several Concawe petroleum product categories where no historical data was available and read-across not applicable.

-A multi-year research project was initiated to further underpin the read-across argumentation.
-A first step is to have a better understanding of the composition and its variability within each substance and category to be able to identify representative samples for testing.
-The toxicology hypothesis is that reproductive toxicity is related to the level of 3-7 ring polycyclic aromatic hydrocarbon (PAH) in petroleum substances.
-However, in order not to underestimate the hazards, the tested samples should also be representative of the whole hydrocarbon space of the considered substances and categories.
+As such, a multi-year research project was initiated to bolster the read-across argument with detailed structural and biological data.
+A first step has been to better understand the variable composition within each substance and category to be able to identify representative samples for testing.
+The central tenet to the toxicology hypothesis is that reproductive toxicity is correlated to, and a product of, the quantity of 3-7 ring polycyclic aromatic hydrocarbons (PAHs) in petroleum substances.
+However, in order to not underestimate the hazards, the tested samples should also be representative of the whole hydrocarbon space of the considered substances and categories.
+Thus, samples will be chosen based on their weight-percent PAH and their hydrocarbon space mapping.

-The inherent complexity and variability of UVCBs present considerable challenges for establishing sufficient substance similarity based on chemical characteristics or other data, in addition to bridging studies, we hypothesized that animal alternatives new approach methodologies (NAMs), including in vitro test-derived biological activity signatures to characterize substance similarity, can be used to demonstrate similarity of UVCBs.
+The inherent complexity and variability of UVCBs present considerable challenges for establishing sufficient substance similarity based on chemical characteristics or other data.
+Thus, in addition to bridging studies, we hypothesized that animal testing alternatives (new approach methodologies (NAMs)), can be used to demonstrate similarity of UVCBs.

-This was the main aim of the Cat App project led by Concawe over the last years where 141 petroleum substances were tested as representative UVCBs in a compendium of 15 human cell types representing a variety of tissues.
-Petroleum substances were assayed in dilution series to identify the concentration at which an effect could be identified for each cell type.
-As such assays generate a high amount of data, extensive quality control measures were taken to ensure that only high-confidence in vitro data are used to determine whether current groupings of these petroleum substances in categories are justifiable.
-Overall, it was found that bioactivity data-based groupings of petroleum substances were generally consistent with the current categories grouping.
-We also showed that these data, especially bioactivity from human induced pluripotent stem cell (iPSC)-derived and primary cells, can be used to rank substances in a manner highly concordant with their expected in vivo hazard potential based on their chemical compositional profile.
-Overall, this study demonstrates that NAMs can be used to inform groupings of UVCBs and to identify representative substances of each category, for further read-across to fill data gaps and inform further testing, where needed.
+This was the main aim of the Cat-App project led by Concawe where 141 petroleum substances were tested as representative UVCBs in a compendium of 15 human cell types (including transformed cell lines, induced pluripotent stem cell (iPSC)-derived and primary cells) representing a variety of tissues and developmental contexts.
+Review of the vast amount of data, demonstrated that bioactivity data-based groupings of petroleum substances were generally consistent with the current substance process category-based grouping.
+We also showed that these bioactivity data can be used to rank substances in a manner highly concordant with their expected in vivo hazard potential based on their chemical composition.
+Overall, this study demonstrates that NAMs can be used to inform groupings of UVCBs and to identify representative substances of each category.

 For successful substance registration under REACH and appropriate classification under CLP, several types of environmental assessments are needed: